Nabbey848/PHP-File-Processor-for-CSV-Files/README.md

 # PHP-File-Processor-for-CSV-Files
 ## Usage
+1. Excecuted using app.html
-1. Calculates Profit Margin and displays totals in both US Dollars (USD) and Canadian Dollars (CAD)
+2. Calculates Profit Margin and displays totals in both US Dollars (USD) and Canadian Dollars (CAD)
-2. File must be a comma delimited .csv file
+3. File must be a comma delimited .csv file
-3. Headers can be in any order but must contain these as listed:
+4. Headers can be in any order but must contain these as listed:
     * SKU
     * Price
     * Cost